 Change can be broken into two large buckets: change that is optional, and change that is not.
-A person can decide to buy a new house, whereas the unfortunate death of a loved one often is not by choice.
+For example, a person can decide to buy a new house.
+In contrast, the unfortunate death of a loved one often is not by choice.

 Recognizing change and innovating to accommodate it has always been the hallmark of successful businesses — and it always will be.